dsphdl.IFFT

 signal indicates when the object has memory

 available to accept new input samples.
-You must apply input data
+When you use the burst architecture, you must send input data only when the ready

 1